Platée: Performance history and reception

 The work received one performance at the marriage festivities at Versailles in 1745.
-Little is known about this production, except that the title role was taken by the haute-contre Pierre Jélyotte, a famous character actor.
+Little is known about this production, except that the title role was taken by the haute-contre Pierre Jélyotte, a famous character actor and the leading tenor of the Académie Royale de Musique.
 Rameau revised the opera in collaboration with the librettist Ballot de Sauvot and presented it at the Opéra in Paris on 9 February 1749.
 Its first public run was very successful and it was later revived in 1750 and again in 1754, always starring in the title role the second leading haute-contre of the Opéra, Jean-Paul Spesoller, called La Tour.
 According to Rodolfo Celletti, the role of Platée performed by La Tour was the highest haute-contre part ever written by Rameau.
 The 1754 revival was part of the continuing Querelle des Bouffons, pitted against Leonardo Leo's Italian opera buffa, I viaggiatori.
 Platée was last performed complete during Rameau's lifetime in 1759.

 The next production would not take place until 1901 in Munich, in a heavily adapted German version by Hans Schilling-Ziemssen.
 The French version reappeared at a production in Monte Carlo in 1917 but Platée only returned to France at the Aix-en-Provence Festival in 1956 with young tenor Michel Sénéchal as the queen of frogs, a part which Sénéchal took again in the revival presented by the Paris Opera at the Salle Favart in 1977, with Michel Plasson as conductor.
 The opera made its debut in the Netherlands in 1968, in the United Kingdom in 1983 and in the United States in 1987.
 The London performances, in a production by the English Bach Festival at Sadler's Wells, conducted by Jean-Claude Malgoire, featured Jean-Claude Orliac in the title role, with Henry Herford, Peter Jeffes and Marilyn Hill Smith.